Any manufacturing process has to aim at generating less waste and lowering its environmental impact.

 - Students Engineering / Design / Sustainability

-This conference is part of the Brightlands Materials of the Future Series and contains the following adjacent conferences:
+This conference is part of the Brightlands Materials of the Future Series and contains the following conferences: